NatWeiss/RapidGame/templates/titanium/BrickBreaker/README.md

 	sudo npm install rapidgame -g
 	rapidgame MyGame -e titanium -t BrickBreaker -k com.mycompany.mygame

-What the command does is to copy this game template directory, rename the project to your choice of title (`BrickBreaker` becomes `MyGame`), replace all instances of the package name with yours (`com.wizardfu.brickbreaker` becomes `com.mycompany.mygame`).
+What the command does is to copy this game template directory, rename / replace all instances of the project title (`BrickBreaker` becomes `MyGame`) and replace all instances of the package name (`com.wizardfu.brickbreaker` becomes `com.mycompany.mygame`).
 At that point you can begin editing the game to your liking.

 Background